ernest-bruce/human-internet/humanity/humanity.md

 there are a number of [initiatives](http://identity.foundation "Decentralized Identity Foundation") and [projects](https://www.theverge.com/2019/3/4/18249895/web-authentication-webauthn-world-wide-web-consortium-w3c-standard-browsers "The Verge: The web just took a big step toward a password-free future") that aim at providing strong identity on the internet
 · but they are *worthless* if they do not have as their foundation a link to a person’s *real* identity (using credentials such as passports or other government·issued documents that include identifiers such as photo, name, and birthdate)
-· without those guarantees, these systems are unable to guarantee that someone cannot assume a fake identity (or an identity that does not belong to that person) using contrived or stolen credentials
+· without those guarantees, these systems are unable to ensure that someone cannot assume a fake identity (or an identity that does not belong to that person) using contrived or stolen credentials
 · *privacy* is not the same as *anonymity*
 · in the human_internet, privacy is enforced and anonymity is not allowed

 you must be able to trust that every entity you deal with in the digital world is real
-· the infrastructure on which entities operate must guarantee that they (individuals and organizations) are legal entities whose identities have been attested by trusted and accredited human beings, such as notaries_public (this attestation must be done every five years)
+· the infrastructure on which entities operate must guarantee that they (individuals and organizations) are legal entities whose identities have been attested by trusted and accredited human beings, such as notaries public and secretaries of state (this attestation must be done every five years)
 · no entity can be anonymous or use false identifying information to connect with other entities or to publish content
 · you must be able to easily and *immediately* verify the source of any content you see to determine its authenticity